uoe-rss/uoe-rss.github.io/organization.md

     - POI inspection.
     - Navigate the arena with the robot starting from the deployment base (known position and orientation).
     - Data transfer (localisation).
-    - Robot location is not given.
-You have to use localisation to complete this task.
     - Transfer data by aligning the antenna towards the satellite.
     - Integration.
 Complete navigation, at least one POI detection, and at least one antenna alignment.
 - Week 10 - **Final report** and kit collection